mbr/alcohol/docs/index.rst

 `Authentication <https://en.wikipedia.org/wiki/Authentication>`_ is the act of confirming that a user (or another actor in your system) is who he/she/it says.
-A very common method to authenticate users, for example,is to ask them for a password - if they know the correct password, the system assumes their identity is accurate.
+A very common method to authenticate users, for example, is to ask them for a password - if they know the correct password, the system assumes their identity is accurate.